|

 Court

-use "court" to refer to themselves in the third person,
+sometimes use "court" to refer to themselves in the

 Damages

-has won.
-Damages may be compensatory (for loss or injury) or punitive
+plaintiff has won.
+Damages may be compensatory (for loss or injury)

 Death knell order